HyperAlign: Hyperbolic Entailment Cones for Adaptive Text-to-Image Alignment Assessment

 \subsection{Experimental Setup}

 \textbf{Datasets.} We conduct evaluations on three mainstream benchmark datasets. \textbf{AGIQA-3K}~\cite{li2023agiqa} comprises 2982 AI-generated images from six generative models, covering diverse prompt types including objects, scenes, and styles, with human-annotated alignment Mean Opinion Scores (MOS) ranging from 1 to 5. \textbf{AIGCIQA2023}~\cite{kou2023aigciqa} consists of 2400 images generated by eight mainstream models, with prompts spanning multiple topic categories and alignment MOS ranging from 1 to 5. \textbf{PKU-I2IQA}~\cite{zhou2023i2iqa} contains 2000 image pairs with alignment MOS ranging from 1 to 5.
-For single-database evaluation, following previous works, we use 4:1 train-test splits for AGIQA-3K and AIGCIQA2023, 3:1 splits for PKU-I2IQA, ensuring identical text prompts appear only within the same subset to prevent content overlap.
+For single-database evaluation, following previous works, AGIQA-3K is randomly divided into training and testing subsets with a ratio of 4:1, ensuring identical text prompts appear only within the same subset to prevent content overlap.
+For AIGCIQA2023 and PKU-I2IQA, we use 3:1 train-test splits.
 We report average results over ten random splits.

 \textbf{Evaluation Metrics.} We use two widely adopted metrics: Spearman Rank Correlation Coefficient (SRCC) and Pearson Linear Correlation Coefficient (PLCC).
 The SRCC measures the monotonic relationship between predicted and ground-truth scores, robust to outliers.
 The PLCC measures the linear goodness-of-fit between predicted and true values, more sensitive to absolute prediction accuracy.
 Both range from -1 to 1, with values closer to 1 indicating better model performance.